alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-3.md

 > **Administrator Perspective**
 >
-> “That is the million-dollar question of where our services stop and the NHS starts and the piece around filling that gap because there is definitely a gap between”
+> “That is the million-dollar question of where our services stop and the NHS starts and the piece around filling that gap because there is definitely a gap between.”

 In addition, within the university, shifts towards a ‘whole university approach’ have occurred and were described by administrators.
-However, while greater involvement of departments such as financial services, accommodation and examinations is taking place, less thought has been given to where responsibility for digital solutions may lie within this matrix and what capacity building is needed to develop the technical skills required to review digital technologies, monitor student use, and horizon scan for new directions.
+However, while greater involvement of departments such as financial services, accommodation, and examinations is taking place, less thought has been given to where responsibility for digital solutions may lie within this matrix and what capacity building is needed to develop the technical skills required to review digital technologies, monitor student use, and horizon scan for new directions.
 While procurement processes at many universities remain thorough in many respects, this results at times in decisions taken by clinical or legal teams, without dedicated attention to technical and ethical questions.
 In describing their procurement teams’ top priorities when reviewing digital technologies, administrators raised both clinical evidence and value for money.
 Other concerns specific to data-driven technologies and their ethical implications did not feature as prominently, indicating potential gaps in data literacy.

 > **Administrator Perspective**
 >
-> “When I pull them [mental health team] in to look at new apps and things, what you find is they are trained practitioners, they are counsellors, but their digital skills are not up there”.
+> “When I pull them [mental health team] in to look at new apps and things, what you find is they are trained practitioners, they are counsellors, but their digital skills are not up there."
 >
 > “I remember BigWhiteWall came around and did a slick presentation and then it was around the table who thinks this is a good idea.
 Rights, yeah, let's go for it.”